eltonbautista/odin-admin-dashboard/README.md

 # odin-admin-dashboard
-A project which utilizes my newfound knowledge of CSSGrid!
+A project which utilizes my newfound knowledge of CSS Grid!
+This will be the first of the many projects that I will be using CSS Grid on!